bungle/lua-resty-session/README.md

 Nginx variable `host`.
 This can be configured with Nginx `set $session_cookie_domain openresty.org;`.
 For `localhost` this is omitted.

+#### string session.cookie.samesite

+`session.cookie.samesite` holds the value of the cookie SameSite flag.
+By default we do use value of `Lax`.
+The possible values are `Lax`, `Strict`, and `off`.
+Actually, setting this parameter anything else than `Lax` or `Strict` will turn this off (but in general, you shouldn't do it).
+If you want better protection against Cross Site Requet Forgery (CSRF), set this to `Strict`.
+Default value of `Lax` gives you quite a good protection against CSRF, but `Strict` goes even further.

 #### boolean session.cookie.secure

 `session.cookie.secure` holds the value of the cookie `Secure` flag. meaning that when set the client will